-The ultimate goal in sustainable water in urban sites is to be like a natural ecological system, balancing intake with outflow of waters of similar or better quality - but that is rarely the case in urban environments.
+The goal in sustainable water treatment in urban sites is to be like a natural ecological system, balancing intake with outflow of waters of similar or better quality - however, that is rarely the case in urban environments.
 For example, when it rains on campus, the rainwater runs into a network of storm drains that lead directly into local bodies of water.
 Along the way, rainwater picks up contaminants such as heavy metals, oil, toxins, pathogens, chemicals and trash, which goes untreated and flows directly into fish and wildlife habitat.
 This stormwater falls on various surfaces including buildings, roads, parking lots, sidewalks, loading docks, and landscaped areas.
 While some of the water may be absorbed by the soil, most of it ends up in the nearest storm drain, and ends up in Lake Washington.
 Additionally, stormwater runoff can cause erosion and sedimentation, which can negatively impact salmon habitat by filling in the spaces between rocks where salmon lay their eggs.
 This can prevent the eggs from hatching, and reduce the amount of available habitat for juvenile salmon.
-It can also increase the water temperature of streams and rivers.
-This can be harmful to salmon, as they require cool water temperatures to survive.
+It can also increase the water temperatures to survive.
 Warmer water can reduce the amount of dissolved oxygen in the water, making it more difficult for salmon to breathe and survive.
 Untreated polluted water can also reduce the amount of available habitat for salmon, and can also make it more difficult for salmon to find food and avoid predators.